Aiming to be a university needed by the world

 Jiro Hodoshima holds a Ph.D. in Economics (University of California, Berkeley).
 Jiro has worked at the Center for Operations Research and Econometrics at the Université catholique de Louvain (Belgium), Nanzan University, and Nagoya City University.
 He has publications in a number of the leading international journals in Econometrics, Statistics, and Finance including the Journal of the American Statistical Association, the Journal of Econometrics, the Econometric Theory, the Financial Analysts Journal, and the IEEE Transactions of Automatic Control.
 He is currently involved in research projects related to financial econometrics, resampling theory, inference of asset pricing models, and panel data analysis and is a member of the editorial board of the Far East Journal of Theoretical Statistics.

 Presently, higher education in Japan consists of 86 national, 93 public and 607 private universities (as of March 2020).
 Unlike national universities or even public universities, which were established by local governments or public university educational corporations, private universities in Japan have been founded through private educational corporations.
 The NUCB Undergraduate School is a private university and was established by the Kurimoto Educational Institution (KEI).

 The Ministry of Education, Culture, Sports, Science and Technology (MEXT), has bound private institutions of higher learning by three legislative acts: the Private School Act; the School Education Act; and, the Basic Act on Education.
 In accordance with the MEXT statutes on higher education governance and administration, private universities have two distinct characteristics.
 The aforementioned statutes define a private university as an organization comprised of: the academic institution established by the educational corporation, and the educational corporation through which it is operated.
-In the case of the NUCB Undergraduate School, leadership of the academic institution arm is held by the Chancellor, while Kurimoto Educational Institution is led by the Board Chairperson.
-As with the majority of private universities in Japan, the Chancellor normally assumes both roles.
+In the case of the NUCB Undergraduate School, the leadership of the academic institution arm is held by the Chancellor, while Kurimoto Educational Institution is led by the Board Chairman.
+As with the majority of private universities in Japan, the Chancellor/President normally assumes both roles.